-Treatment will usually involve making your dog vomit to bring up what they have eaten and prevent any further digestion of the plant material.
+When I see cases of toxic plant ingestion, treatment usually involves making your dog vomit to bring up what they have eaten and prevent any further digestion of the poisonous material.
 Activated charcoal can then be administered, absorbing any remaining toxins.
 For some dogs, this may be all that’s required if they have been brought into the clinic quickly enough and aren’t showing any symptoms.

 If, however, your pup is already showing signs of toxicity, then he may need medications to help with this.
 Your pet may be hospitalized for monitoring during this time.
 Intravenous fluids will help keep him hydrated and keep his blood pressure up.
 Anti-sickness medications and antacids can be given in cases that have stomach irritation.

 Blood samples might be taken to check his general health, but they won’t be able to tell if he has specifically eaten oleander.
-The veterinarian will be using them mainly to assess his electrolyte levels (particularly potassium) and to assess his organ function.
+When I take samples, it is to assess the dog’s electrolyte levels (particularly potassium) and to assess his organ function.

 Glucose (blood sugar) levels can also drop in cases of toxicity.
-There are tests available to measure cardiac glycosides levels in the blood but these take time to send away to an external laboratory and are not particularly helpful in an emergency.
+There are tests available to measure cardiac glycoside levels in the blood.
+Still, these take time to send away to an external laboratory and are not particularly helpful in an emergency.